 This means that sellers who have a physical presence in a state with a marketplace facilitator law will not need to remit any taxes collected on the sales made through Swappa.
 The taxes will be calculated, collected, and forwarded to the state by Swappa.
 However, it is important to understand that sellers may still be required to file a state sales tax return.
 For questions specific to an individual sellers need to file with the state, we recommend reaching out to a tax professional or accountant in your local area.

 In some cases, it may be possible to have an exemption.
 For example, a buyer may have a tax exemption if they are making a purchase on behalf of a charitable organization.
 In these cases, the buyer would have a tax exemption certificate, and if you believe your purchase should fall in the tax-exempt category — we recommend reaching out to your organization to see if they have the tax exemption certificate.

 Many states also offer reseller certificates.
 These certificates allow a business to be tax-exempt if they are purchasing items to resell.
 Reseller certificate rules vary from state to state.
 Some states offer a generic certificate template that you can fill out with your business information, and some states will issue a certificate to your specific business.
 We recommend checking the current guidelines based on your state, which can often be done by visiting your state government website.

 These marketplace facilitator rules are already in place here on Swappa so buyers and sellers will be seeing a breakdown of the taxes in the sale summaries.
-However, our tax exemption support is still in the works.
-We do not currently have an ETA, but this is being worked on, and this post will be updated once the tax exemption support has been added.
+Our tax exemption support is also available.
+If you qualify for a tax exception, please reach out via our help form so your account can be configured.